tgolsson/pants-backends/pants-plugins/mdbook/README.md

 # MDBook backend for Pants

 > **Warning**
-> 🚧 Very WIP plugin 🚧
+> This plugin is in development.
+No stability is guaranteed!
+Contributions welcome.

 This provides a tool for building mdbook targets with pants.
 There is currently a single very simple rule: